 Some model improvements have been made over time using lessons learned from previous years.
-For example, due to the higher ambient air temperature in the past few years, in 2015 Reclamation began using more conservative (i.e., warmer) meteorological forecasts from the local 3-month temperature outlook (L3MTO) rather than continuing to use average temperature as an input to the Sacramento River water temperature profile.
-Additionally, in 2014, the upper
+For example, in 2014, the upper 5 to 6 miles of the Sacramento River read 0.6°F warmer than the model, so in 2015 Reclamation adjusted the model 0.6°F for better accuracy when they ran simulations for temperature compliance locations at or upstream of CCR.
+Additionally, due to the higher ambient air temperature in the past few years, in 2015, Reclamation began using more conservative (i.e., warmer) meteorological forecasts from the local 3-month temperature outlook (L3MTO) rather than continuing to use average temperature as an input to the Sacramento River water temperature profile.